-Spring is well underway and summer is almost upon us, which means it is time to begin preparations to get rid of mosquitoes.
-Not only are mosquitoes irritating, but their bites are itchy and may be harmful to your health and the health of your family and even your family pet.
+Spring is well underway and summer is almost upon us.
+This means it is time to begin preparations to get rid of mosquitoes.
+Not only are mosquitoes irritating, but their bites are itchy and may be harmful to your health and even your family pet.

 Unfortunately, mosquito control is a challenging task that involves more than simply killing them when you see them.
-There is nothing easy about eliminating mosquitoes because they are heavy breeders, and they hide in a wide range of places.
+There is nothing easy about eliminating mosquitoes.
+They are heavy breeders, and they hide in a wide range of places.

 Inspect Your Property to Get Rid of Mosquitoes